The value of the 1913 Lincoln Wheat penny varies greatly relative to its grade, color and where it was minted.

 At the top center it reads 'e pluribus unum' which loosely translated from Latin as One From Many.

-The value of this nice coin varies mainly due to its coloration and condition or grade.
+The value of this rare coin varies mainly due to its coloration and condition or grade.

 There are usually three colors when it comes to US cents.
 Red, Red/Brown and Brown.
 Red is usually the most valued and Brown the least.